 Big Bob's red sauce has been named "Best on the Planet" at the American Royal Open in Kansas City, but their signature white barbecue sauce for chicken is their most famous because it is unique, although it now has several imitators.
 Below is my interpretation of the secret recipe, reverse engineered from the original and from the bottled version they sell.

 A few years after I wrote this recipe, Lilly published a damn fine cookbook, and there is a white sauce recipe in it.
 But he is coy.
 He says "There is now a large number of 'authentic' versions of Big Bob's original secret recipe and cooking method - all different from one another.
 This is one of my favorites."

-We you can bet I immediately made the recipe in his book, and then tested it on a chicken cut in half.
-Haf got my recipe half got his unofficial recipe, and damned if his wasn't better.
+You can bet I immediately made the recipe in his book.
+Then I cut a chicken cut in half.
+Half got my recipe half got his book's recipe, and damned if his wasn't better.
 So I went back to the drawing board and blended the two together.
 I did another tasting, and damned if the new version wasn't better than both the parents.
 So I revised my recipe.
-The new one is below.
+The new one is pictured above, and the recipe is below.

 Just a note of caution: This is not what everyone thinks of when they think of barbecue sauce.
 It is white, first of all.
 And it is not sweet.
-Not everyone likes it.
-But it's a classic and worth a try if you love barbecue.
+Not everyone likes it, and it doesn't work well on pork or beef.
+But it's very nice on chicken, an American classic, and worth a try if you love barbecue.
 If you don't like it on chicken, it's just fine on coleslaw.

 Makes.
-1.5 cups of sauce, enough for 1 large chicken or 2 Cornish game hens, which serves 2 people
+1.5 cups of sauce, enough for 2 large chickens or 3 Cornish game hens, which serves 4 to 6 people